2025 Community impact report

 Culturally Responsive

-We respect and honor the languages, cultures, and life experiences of the diverse individuals we serve.
+We respect and honor the languages, cultures, and life experiences of the individuals we serve.
 We actively support children’s connections to their culture through culturally appropriate services, resources, and placement options.

 Child Well-being